cabins/.emacs.d/README.md

 This project belongs to Cabins, a test-dev engineer from China.

-## About Peogramming language
+## About Programming language

 I mainly use Python & Go in my work.
-So I set up the program environments for this two languages with LSP - the protocol from Microsoft.
+So I set up the programming environments for this two languages with LSP - the protocol from Microsoft.
 If you use other languages, such as JavaScript, C++, and so on, you can easily set up for them with LSP - sometimes you just install the language servers, Emacs config code does NOT need to change.

 ## Installation